luskaner/aoe2DELanServer/README.md

 ### Server

 The server is simple web server that listens to the game's API requests.
 The server reimplements the minimum required API surface to allow the game to work in LAN mode.
-It is completely safe as no data sent from the client is stored or sent to any other server.
+NO data is stored or sent via the internet.

 *Note: See the [server README](server/README.md) for more details.*

 ### Launcher

-The launcher allows to easily play the game in LAN mode while allowing the official launcher to be used for online play.
+The launcher allows to easily play the game in LAN mode while still allowing the official launcher to be used for online play.

 <details>
     <summary>Features</summary>